ndenicolais/SpeechAndText/README.md

 │   └── NavScreens              # Contains a sealed class with object corresponds to a screen and its routes.
 |
 ├── screen                      # App screens folder
+|   │   ├── FileListPage        # Page containing saved text file list.
 |   │   ├── HomePage            # Main page of the app.
-|   │   ├── InfoPage            # Page containing information about the app and developer profile.
 |   │   ├── IntroPage           # Splashscreen of the app.
 |   │   ├── SpeechToTextPage    # Page with the function Speech to Text.
 |   │   ├── TextToSpeechPage    # Page with the function Text to Speech.